-Rotary-wing aircraft (or helicopters) are commonplace today—vertical-flight drones are even sold as children’s toys—so it’s easy to forget that powered hovering flight was once the far-fetched dream of a talented Russian engineer, Igor Sikorsky.
+Rotary-wing aircraft (or helicopters) are commonplace today—vertical-flight drones are even sold as children’s toys—so it’s easy to forget that powered hovering flight was once the far-fetched dream of a talented engineer, Igor Sikorsky.

 September 14, 2019, marks the 80th anniversary of Sikorsky’s first helicopter flight.
 Sikorsky Aircraft (now owned by Lockheed Martin) was founded in 1923 and has created helicopters for civilian and military use since 1939.
 These useful machines handle everything from tourism to search and rescue.